-Income Tax Expense
+Income Tax Expense (Benefit)

-Income tax expense was \$2.4 million and \$0.3 million for the three months ended March 31, 2023 and 2022, respectively, an increase of \$2.1 million (or 700%).
-Income tax expense in all periods resulted from applying the annual effective tax rate to year-to-date income from continuing operations adjusted for discrete items.
-For more information about the valuation allowance, see Note 13, Income Taxes, in our Consolidated Financial Statements on Form 10-K for the year ended December 31, 2022.
-Based on Centrus' analysis, there was no change to the tax valuation allowance during the three months ended March 31, 2023.
+Income tax benefit was \$1.9 million and income tax expense was \$9.3 million in the nine months ended September 30, 2023 and 2022, respectively, a decrease to the income tax expense of \$11.2 million (or 120%).
+Income tax benefit for the nine months ended September 30, 2023 resulted from applying the annual effective tax rate to year-to-date income from continuing operations adjusted for discrete items, and a decrease of \$7.7 million to the federal tax valuation allowance.
+Income tax expense for the nine months ended September 30, 2022 resulted from applying the annual effective tax rate to year-to-date income from continuing operations adjusted for discrete items.
+There was no change to the tax valuation allowance during the nine months ended September 30, 2022.
+For more information about the valuation allowance, see Note 9, Income Taxes, of the Consolidated Financial Statements and Note 13, Income Taxes, in our Consolidated Financial Statements on Form 10-K for the year ended December 31, 2022.